top of page

 On February 21, 1965, Malcolm X was assassinated while addressing a crowd at the Audubon Ballroom in Harlem.
 He was 39 years old.
 His death silenced a voice that was increasingly moving toward global solidarity, revolutionary humanism, and structural critique.

 Malcolm X’s legacy lies not only in his oratory but in his intellectual method: his refusal to sanctify the nation, his exposure of liberal hypocrisy, and his insistence that dignity, self-respect, and power—not moral pleading—are the foundations of freedom.
-His life continues to inspire radical movements worldwide that recognise oppression as structural and liberation as non-negotiable.
+His life continues to inspire radical movements worldwide that recognize oppression as structural and liberation as non-negotiable.

 References and Further Reading: